vaadin/skeleton-starter-flow-spring/README.md

 ## Project overview

 Project follow the Maven's [standard directory layout structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html):
-- Under the 'srs/main/java' are located Application sources
+- Under the `srs/main/java` are located Application sources
    - `Application.java` is a runnable Java application class and a starting point
    - `GreetService.java` is a  Spring service class
    - `MainView.java` is a default view and entry point of the application
-- Under the 'srs\test' are located test files
+- Under the `srs/test` are located test files
-- `src\main\resources` contains configuration files and static resources
+- `src/main/resources` contains configuration files and static resources
-- The `\frontend\` directory in the root folder contains client-side dependencies and resource files
+- The `frontend` directory in the root folder contains client-side dependencies and resource files
-   - All CSS styles used by the application are located under the root directory 'frontend\styles'
+   - All CSS styles used by the application are located under the root directory `frontend/styles`
-   - Templates would be stored under the `\frontend\src`
+   - Templates would be stored under the `frontend/src`

 ## More Information and Next Steps